CodosaurusLLC/CodosaurusLLC.github.io/advice.md

   except that you may have me talk to
   _two_ other people at a time without you.&nbsp;
   Within two weeks, you get a _more detailed_ report.&nbsp;
-  This costs $23,999 for the first week, and $17,999 for each further week.
+  This costs $18,998,
+  plus travel expenses,
+  and travel time counts.

+Each of these can be had in multiples, with a discount
+_if_ arranged in advance.

 You may also have me actually _join your team_ as a software developer